-Other assets at December 31, 2023 and 2022, consist of the following:
+Other assets at December 31, 2024 and 2023, consist of the following:

-Intangible assets are amortized over periods ranging from three years to 27 years, as applicable.
-State licenses and tradenames with indefinite useful lives are not amortized, but are evaluated for impairment on an annual basis.
-Other intangible assets at December 31, 2023 and 2022, consist of the following:
+Intangible assets are amortized over periods ranging from three years to twenty seven years, as applicable.
+State licenses and trade names valued at \$30 with indefinite useful lives are not amortized, but are evaluated for impairment on an annual basis.
+Intangible assets at December 31, 2024 and 2023, consist of the following: